elixir-gettext/gettext/README.md

 end
 ```

-And invoke the Gettext API, which consists of the `*gettext` macros:
+and invoke the Gettext API, which consists of the `*gettext` macros:

 ```elixir
 import MyApp.Gettext